Independent Voters of Illinois-Independent Precinct Organization

+History

+Often referred to by its acronym, IVI-IPO, has roots dating to 1944, when the Independent Voters of Illinois (IVI) was founded.
+In 1979 the IVI merged with the Independent Precinct Organization (IPO), which was founded by Dick Simpson a few years earlier and had worked to elect him Alderman of the 44th Ward as well as other independent candidates.

+IPO was founded to support the best candidate for a political position regardless of party affiliation and to effect political and community change through grass roots organizing.
+Both organizations were and are nonpartisan.
+Glynn Sudbery served as IPO's executive director prior to its merger with IVI.
+Each year since his death, IVI-IPO has bestowed the Glynn Sudbery Award to honor activists and leaders who identify with and support the LGBT community.

 The IVI-IPO supported Harold Washington in the Illinois House of Representatives and as Mayor of Chicago during the 1980s "Council Wars."
 On January 13, 1996 the IVI-IPO endorsed community organizer Barack Obama early in his first attempt at elected office, his first run for the Illinois Senate.
 In the 2008 Democratic presidential primary contest, whether Barack Obama personally reviewed his answers to an IVI-IPO questionnaire filled out during his 2004 campaign for the U.S. Senate became a campaign controversy.